jaredpalmer/razzle/README.md

 You can again view your application at `http://localhost:3000`

+### `npm prerender` or `yarn prerender`

+Renders a static version of specified routes to the build folder based on the built production app.
+See [Experimental](#experimental) on how to enable prerender.
+Your prerendered app is ready to be served!

 ### `npm test` or `yarn test`

 Runs the test watcher (Jest) in an interactive mode.